Don’t you go insane when you hear the dreaded daily question: “What’s for dinner?” (admit you roll your eyes).

 Schedule an hour to plan your menus for the entire week.
 Make this a commitment and calendar this hour on the same day, at the same time every week.
-Make the list of ingredients for each dish with specific quantities, according to the amount you plan to prepare.
+Make a list of ingredients for each dish with specific quantities according to the amount you plan to prepare.
 Having the particular amounts you need helps you save money by not overbuying and not wasting products.

 Planning your weekly menus can be a breeze if you follow the process described in my blog Systems Take Organizing To The Next Level to organize the kitchen cabinet.

 Pull out those index cards and mix and match your dishes to get complete meals.
 All the information you need to prepare your grocery list will be there.
 Leave those index cards out, group them by meal and date of the week, and you’ll be ready to go when you start cooking.

 Choose a day of the week to plan your grocery shopping and do this every week.
 If this is part of your routine, it will become a habit.
 As part of your grocery shopping process, block in your calendar the time needed to deal with the stuff when you bring the groceries home.

 Select containers that are similar in size and shape so they stack nicely in the fridge and freezer.
 Avoid round containers because they don’t use the space efficiently.
 Stay with a line that serves the refrigerator and freezer, so you only buy one type of container.
 Select a microwave-safe system, dishwasher-safe, and BPA-free line of containers.
 I love the TellFresh line from The Container Store.